Sony tablet isn’t worth a premium price with a premium brand

 The point here is that only premium brands can justify premium prices.
 The power of a meaningful brand is that consumers will pay more for it and even inconvenience themselves for it.
 The fact that you are overpriced only becomes that much more apparent when the power of the brand doesn’t match it.

-All hope for Sony is not lost.
+All hope for Sony and the Sony tablet is not lost.
 It just needs to get back in touch with the highest emotional intensities that exist in the market.
 Until then, expect more disappointing sales figures – and dropping prices.